CIT2318/basic-functions/notes.md

 var_dump(isImage("anyfile.jpg")); //true

 ```
-Returning values is often a bettern idea that running echo statements from within a function.
-It allows the funciton to be used more flexibly.
+Returning values is often a better idea than running echo statements from within a function.
+It allows the function to be used more flexibly.
 Here's the example from earlier re-written using a *return* statement.

 ```php
 function hasPassed(int $mark){